 The way your teeth and meet together is known as an occlusion.
 When this ideal isn’t met, it is called a malocclusion.
 An open bite is when the upper and lower front teeth do not come together when the mouth is closed.
 This affects both the appearance of your smile and can also cause difficulty speaking.

 Lateral incisors are one of the most common types of teeth to be missing.
 Lateral incisors are the teeth on each side of the two front teeth.
-Most congenitally missing teeth are due to a harmless trail passed down through families, but should be corrected due to potential dental problems that could affect the ability to chew and speak later on.
+Most congenitally missing teeth are due to a harmless trait passed down through families, but should be corrected due to potential dental problems that could affect the ability to chew and speak later on.

 Another type of malocclusion, an underbite, is a condition where the lower teeth and jaw protrude in front of the upper teeth.
 Heredity plays a key role in the formation of an underbite, so parents can be proactive about their child’s orthodontic care by paying close attention to their children’s dental development.

 Formally known as a diastema, this refers to a space or gap between two teeth.
 This most often occurs between the two upper front teeth, though it can appear between any two teeth.
 These spaces can happen for a variety of reasons, but it’s vital to address a diastema as soon as possible so dental complications don’t occur.

 An overjet refers to the relation between the two parts of the jaw, which in the case of an overjet need to be encouraged to grow more harmoniously.
 An overjet can develop from excessive finger sucking in a child, the lower jaw being shorter or less developed than the upper jaw, and misuse of the tongue against the teeth.

 This is entirely dependent on the patient, because no two mouths are alike.
 In the case of this patient, he was a child when first seen for crowding of the lower permanent teeth.
 The procedure reduced the width of the baby teeth adjacent to the new permanent ones, and the permanent teeth aligned on their own in nine months.